geraldstanje/keyword_matcher/README.md

 $ python compile_and_test.py

 # TODO:
-  * compress the trie by implemting a Suffix Trie
+  * compress the trie by implementing a Suffix Trie
   * yet another idea could be to implement a Ternary Search Tree: http://c.learncodethehardway.org/book/ex47.html
+  * add more testing
+  * code profiling, in order to further improve the performance of the code